Karan-Singh-01/terraform-aws/module_deployments/README.md

 **Usage:**
 - Clone this repository.
-- Create a file named terraform.tfvars in the root of the repository and set the required variables.
+- Modify the terraform.tfvars in the root of the repository and set the required variables.
 Refer to the variables.tf files in each module for a list of variables.
-- Run _terraform init_ to initialize Terraform.
+- Run ```terraform init``` to initialize Terraform.
-- Run _terraform plan_ to preview the changes that will be made.
+- Run ```terraform plan``` to preview the changes that will be made.
-- Run _terraform apply_ to apply the changes.
+- Run ```terraform apply``` to apply the changes.